 The couple, Hari and Asha, are environmentalists from Kannur, who’ve always practiced what they’ve professed.
 In fact, deviating a little from custom, they chose to treat the guests at their wedding to fruits and a bowl of the traditional sweet, payasam.

-Now, they are the happy residents of ‘Nanavu’ (meaning ‘moisture’ in Malayalam), a cozy house, made completely of mud, which is situated in the midst of a 34 acre forest which they themselves have created.
+Now, they are the happy residents of ‘Nanavu’ (meaning ‘moisture’ in Malayalam), a cozy house, made completely of mud, which is situated in the midst of a 34-acre forest that they themselves have created.

 ‘Nanavu’ And Its Specialities